-Life Science - Life Finds a Way: 1 credit - This course introduces students to fundamental biological principles.
-Students learn about the chemistry of life, the basics of cells and cell processes, genetics, and ecology.
-Students discover how other scientific fields, such as chemistry, play an important role in the functions of life.
+Life Science: 1 credit - This course will introduce students to fundamental biological principles.
+Students will learn about the chemistry of life, the basics of cells and cell processes, genetics, and ecology.
+Students will also learn how other scientific fields, such as chemistry, play an important role in the functions of life.